In many homes and industries sometimes a fan does not turn ON immediately, here, a fan start delay timer is a circuit that delays the fan start.

 | 12V DC Fan | 1 |

-After some seconds the voltage across C1 increases and when it reaches about 5.1V Zener diode conducts.
+After some seconds the voltage across C1 increases and when it reaches about 5.1V Zener diode conducts and then the base current flows into transistor Q2 and as a result, Q2 turns ON.

-Meanwhile, the diode D3 protects the transistor from relay back EMF and also the LED1 shows power or working status.
+Meanwhile, the diode D3 protects the transistor from relay back EMF and LED1 shows power or working status.

 How to Build:

-To build a Fan Start 10 Second Delay Timer Circuit following steps are required for connection:
+To build a Fan Start 10 Second Delay Timer Circuit follow below steps for connection:

-- Assemble all the parts as shown in circuit diagram.
+- First, assemble all the parts as shown in circuit diagram.

-- Capacitor C1 positive end connect to R2 and ZD1 junction.
+- After that, capacitor C1 positive end connect to R2 and ZD1 junction and negative connect to Ground.

-- LED1 and R3 is connected as power indicator.
+- Now LED1 and R3 connected as power indicator.

-- Diode D1 and switch are connected from 12V power supply.
+- Finally, diode D1 and switch connected from 12V power supply and diode D2 and R1 connected in parallel.

 Conclusion: